karttur/setup-blog/_posts/2017-12-21-setup-blog-tools.markdown

 where 'computername' is the name of the computer, the tilde (~) indicates that you are in your home directory, 'myuser' the name of the current user, and a trailing $ which is the prompt for input.

 ### Install Xcode and its Command Line Tool

+**Note**, with later versions of Brew (Homebrew), the necessary Command Line Tool is automatically installed when you install Brew.
+Thus you can safe this step, unless you also intend to use Xcode.

 Before installing Jekyll on a mac, the Apple developer environment Xcode, and its [Command Line Tool](https://idmsa.apple.com/IDMSWebAuth/login?appIdKey=891bd3417a7776362562d2197f89480a8547b108fd934911bcbea0110d07f757&path=%2Fdownload%2Fmore%2F&rv=1), must be installed.

 Xcode is an app, and if you have it installed, it will be in your <span class ='finder'>/Applications</span> folder.
 If not, Xcode is available from the Apple <span class='app'>App store</span>, that is installed with all recent macOS: